-December Solstice marks the arrival of the first day of winter in the northern hemisphere, therefore, known as Winter Solstice or Hibernal Solstice, will occur on Wednesday, December 21, 2022, at sharp 16:48 Eastern Standard Time (EST).
+December Solstice marks the arrival of the first day of winter in the northern hemisphere, therefore, known as Winter Solstice or Hibernal Solstice, will occur on Friday, December 22, 2023, at sharp 03:28 Universal Coordinated Time (UTC).
 Not to mention, this astronomical event will also mark the darkest as well as the shortest day of the year in the northern hemisphere.

 On the other hand, for the people living in the southern hemisphere, this solstice marks the arrival of the first day of summer, therefore known as the Summer or Estival Solstice.
 Similarly, this astronomical event will mark the brightest as well as the longest day of the year in the southern hemisphere.

 To summarize, one can say that the meaning of solstice changes depending on the fact that at which side of the hemisphere you live upon.
 Moving ahead, in this exclusive article, we will talk about the fact why December Solstice i.e winter solstice in the northern hemisphere is the summer solstice in the southern hemisphere.

 Or, the questions like that is December Solstice actually the official first day of winter or mid-winter?
 Therefore, in order to get the answer to questions like these, I would suggest you stick with me till the end.
 Let’s dive right in!!!

 There are two ways to define the meaning of solstice.
 These are meteorological and astronomical definitions of Solstice.
 Right now, I am going to explain it on the basis of astronomy.
 But that doesn’t mean I won’t be explaining it on the basis of meteorology.
 We will talk about it in a later section.